 3. Paranoid Personalities

 Paranoid personalities see threats everywhere and from anyone.

 Navarro says that paranoia was beyond Paul Jennings Hill’s homicide of Dr. John Britten.
-Hill, a right-wing Christian extremist, believed it was OK to murder doctors performing abortion to save unborn children.
+Hill, a right-wing Christian extremist, believed it was OK to murder doctors performing abortions in order to save unborn children.

 And paranoia can lead people to join hate groups such as KKK and Aryan Nation.

 My Note: I don’t think paranoia is the main reason to join hate groups

 Sure paranoia can lead someone to join hate groups.